kubeflow/website/content/docs/pipelines/build-pipeline.md

 source activate mlpipeline
 ```

-If the `conda` command is not found, be sure to add the Miniconda path:
+If the `conda` command is not found, be sure to add Miniconda to your path:

 ```bash
 export PATH=MINICONDA_PATH/bin:$PATH